 Now that you know what to expect from fried breads in general, let’s get into the different fried breads from around the world.

 North American Fried Breads

 Pancakes and waffles are the most popular fried breads in North America.
 Typically served for breakfast or brunch they can also be made as savory cakes and served with sauces for lunch or dinner.

-Zeppole are small, light, fried cakes from Italy.
+Zeppole are small, light, fried cakes from Italy–the classic Italian donut.
 These sweet cakes are sold on the streets, given as gifts, and consumed on holidays.
 They can be filled with custard, jelly, or honey-butter and covered with powdered sugar.

 We looked at a number of recipes, many of which were too complicated for the home baker.
 The following recipe is easy though maybe not authentic.
 Authentic or not, these are decadently good.

-In India, Chapatti is a complement to vegetables, stews, and other dishes.
-We buttered them.
-Katie, our teenage daughter, walked in during the session and promptly found some jam to smear on them.
+Katie, our teenage daughter at the time, walked in during the session and promptly found some jam to smear on them.
 She graduated to hot buttered chapatti sprinkled with plenty of cinnamon and sugar and declared them scrumptious.

 Our version may not be authentic but it is so quick and easy, it’s worth making.

 Portuguese fry bread is similar to American fry bread with a crisp, golden outside and a light, pillowy inside like a donut, but it’s made with baking powder instead of yeast.
 This change in ingredients makes it quick and easy without having to fuss over the yeast or letting the dough rise.